zencart/documentation/content/dev/code/notifiers.md

 }
 ```

-When the `NOTIFY_PRODUCT_VIEWS_HIT_INCREMENTOR` event is issued and that constant is defined, the first parameter is _expected to be_ an integer value that identifies the specific product to be updated.
-The observer's `update` method, thus, casts the first parameter to an integer value and performs the `products_viewed` update.
+When the `NOTIFY_PRODUCT_VIEWS_HIT_INCREMENTOR` event is triggered (and the shown defined constant is set to 'on'), the `$paramsArray` parameter is _expected to be_ an integer value that identifies the specific product to be updated.
+The observer's `update` method thus casts that `$paramsArray` parameter to an integer value and performs the `products_viewed` update.

 #### detach